boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 header:
   teaser: /assets/images/metronome.png
 tags: [cloud, cost, complexity]
-excerpt: "You threw out a $500 bathtub and ended up in a communal shower where the faucet, soap, water, and air are all billable events."
+excerpt: "You threw out a $500 bathtub and ended up in a communal shower where the faucet, soap, water, and air are all billable events.
+The vendor didn't upsell you.
+You upsold yourself."
 layout: single
 ---
 Most places toss the baby out with the bathwater, only to realize the water’s gone, the baby’s grown up, and a vendor stole the bathtub.